 - 1. Immediately inform your local security team, your NGI Security Officer and the EGI CSIRT via abuse@egi.eu.
 This step MUST be completed within 4 hours after the suspected incident has been discovered.
 You are encouraged to use the templates in Appendix B. - 2.
 Do NOT reboot or power off the host.
 In case no support is shortly available, whenever feasible and, if admitted by your local security procedure and if you are sufficiently familiar with the host/service to take responsibility for this action, try to contain the incident.
 For instance by unplugging all connections (network, storage, etc) to the host.
 Please note down carefully what actions you take with a timestamp; that would be very important for later analysis as well as if the incident ends up in a legal case.
 This step SHOULD be completed as soon as possible, and MUST be completed within one working day after the suspected incident has been discovered. - 3.
 Confirm the incident, with assistance from your local security team and the EGI CSIRT. - 4.
 If applicable, announce downtime for the affected hosts in accordance with the EGI operational procedures [R2], with "Security operations in progress" as the reason.
 If applicable, this step MUST be completed within one working day after the suspected incident has been discovered. - 5.
-Perform appropriate analysis and take necessary corrective actions as per Appendix A. The objective is to understand the source and the cause of the incident, the affected credentials and services, and the possible implications for the infrastructure.
+Perform appropriate analysis and take necessary corrective actions as per Appendix A. Logging information such as IP addresses, timestamps and identities involved etc., concerning the source of any suspicious successful connection, must meet the minimal requirements specified in Appendix A. The objective is to understand the source and the cause of the incident, the affected credentials and services, and the possible implications for the infrastructure.
 Throughout step 5, requests from the EGI CSIRT MUST be followed-up within 4 hours. - 6.
 Coordinate with your local security team and the EGI CSIRT to send an incident closure report within 1 month following the incident to all the sites via site-security-contacts@mailman.egi.eu, including lessons learnt and resolution.
 This report should be labelled AMBER or higher, according to the Traffic Light Protocol [R3]. - 7.
 Restore the service and, if needed, update the service documentation and procedures to prevent recurrence as necessary.